simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

    GRID_TWO: ... (not connected)
 ⚠️  Partial operation - some button presses and LEDs may not work
 ```
+The connected grid will flash 2 times quickly.

 ### 2 Grids Connected (Normal)
 ```
+✨ Grid ... connected and flashed
+✨ Grid ... connected and flashed
 ✅ Successfully connected to 2 grids
 💾 Saved grid configuration to ~/.config/simonsaysseeq/grid_config.json
 🎛️  GRID ASSIGNMENT: